Paul-J-Company/Systems-Design/Systems-Design.md

   - Block Storage, Filesystem Storage, Object Storage
   - CePH, BigTable, DynamoDB
   - How do you [snapshot](https://en.wikipedia.org/wiki/Snapshot_(computer_storage))/[replicate](https://en.wikipedia.org/wiki/Replication_(computing))/[migrate](https://en.wikipedia.org/wiki/Data_migration)/[backup](https://en.wikipedia.org/wiki/Backup) large amounts of data?
+  - What are the results of your Storage capacity planning?
   - What Data Tools do you use?
     - DataDog, Splunk, Greylog
 + What is your Compute Design?
   - Where are your High-level Compute Architecture/Design Diagrams?
   - AWS EC2 VMs, OnPrem Servers/VMs/Containers
+  - What are the results of your Compute capacity planning?
 + What Infrastructure Provisioning Tools do you use?
   - Terraform, Ansible, Nomad, Kubernetes?
 + What Programming Languages do you use?